 What Are Assertive Pro-forms?

-An assertive pro-form (also called positive polarity item) is a type of function word or expression that stands in for (expresses the same content as) another word, phrase, clause, or sentence where the truth of a positive statement is asserted (or affirmed).
+An assertive pro-form is a function word or expression that replaces another word, phrase, clause, or sentence where a positive statement is being asserted or affirmed.
+Also known as positive polarity items, assertive pro-forms have factual meanings and are typically related to affirmative declarative sentences.

-There are some uncommon assertive words that are seldom used.
+There are some uncommon assertive words that are rarely used.
 Here is the list:

 - somewhence (adverb of source)